Deploying WordPress with Kubernetes and Terraform on AWS

 ip-10-0-3-165.ec2.internal Ready <none> 55m v1.18.9-eks-d1db3c

-If you get one of the following error messages when running kubectl:
+If you get one of the following error messages when running kubectl

-Unable to connect to the server: dial tcp: lookup XXX.yl4.us-east-1.eks.amazonaws.com on 127.0.0.53:53: no such host
+error: You must be logged in to the server (Unauthorized) --- Unable to connect to the server: dial tcp: lookup XXX.yl4.us-east-1.eks.amazonaws.com on 127.0.0.53:53: no such host |

 Don't worry, you just need to update the kubeconfig with AWS CLI: